 Oh, he will – I’m sure.
 He’s always been a loving dad…

 Besides, if I make an exception already and let them stay on over here, how can I expect to divide their time and care with Ex later on?

 It doesn’t matter how I feel right now.

 I have to think of their best.
 Think long term, Anna!

 Otherwise, they’ll be the ones who will suffer the most.
 They’ll regret growing distant to their father.

-Anna doesn’t want Kristy and Joey to feel unwelcome or unwanted in her – ops, their – new flat.
+Anna doesn’t want Kris and Joey to feel unwelcome or unwanted in her – ops, their – new flat.
 She needs Joey to understand the situation.

 It takes some loving words on her part to calm him down.

 “Son, I understand your feelings.
 You’re entitled to feel the way you feel and you’re always allowed to express yourself to me.
-Always!” — he is sitting on the kitchen counter and she puts her hand gently on his knee — “Having said that…
+Always!
+I’ll try to listen and to understand, I promise,” — he is sitting on the kitchen counter and she puts her hand gently on his knee — “Having said that…

 “Yes, I know.